|Dates / Deadlines:|

 Professor Michael Levenson, has frequently lived, taught and conducted research in London.
 Deeply committed to the value of international study, Professor Levenson will be satisfied with nothing less than a student exhilaration that can match his own.

 Professor Clare Kinney | firstname.lastname@example.org

 Scholar of the English Renaissance with strong interests in Shakespeare and Shakespearean London and also in modern British drama.
-She has lectured on the Globe Theatre and in the course of 2006 she recorded a series of lectures on Shakespearean Tragedy that will be available for use throughout the world.
+She has lectured on the Globe Theatre and has recorded a series of lectures on Shakespearean Tragedy that are used throughout the world.